 1403 Anzac Pde Little Bay

-It takes a community... of yoga teachers... to raise a pre natal practice
+It takes a community... of yoga teachers... to raise a pregnancy practice

-Lotus Bay Yoga is delighted to convene a pre natal yoga practice lead by Veronica Hegedus and accompanied by Amy Weidlich and Monika Mamrot.
-All having attained our original teacher training with Dr Jeff Miller, we have also trained further in prenatal with Katie Manitsas, Nadine Richardson.
-Together our three teachers bring our training and birth experiences to the philosophy guiding the creation of Lotus Bay Yoga’s pre natal classes.
-Together Veronica, Monika and Amy collaborate on their shared approach which is designed to empower mothers to consider what their body truly needs during their pregnancy yoga experiences and beyond into their whole pregnancy experience.
-Veronica, Amy and Monika really believe a yoga practice is a wonderful way for women to build their confidence as they prepare for the changes ahead.
+Lotus Bay Yoga is delighted to convene a yoga practice lead by Veronica Hegedus and accompanied by Amy Weidlich and Monika Mamrot.
+All having attained their original yoga teacher training with Dr Jeff Miller, yin with Melanie McLaughlin, the team has also trained further in prenatal with Katie Manitsas and were guided through their own pregnancy experiences with Nadine Richardson.
+Together Veronica, Amy and Monika bring their training and birth experiences to their shared philosophy, guiding the creation of Lotus Bay Yoga’s pre natal classes.
+At Lotus Bay Yoga, Veronica, Monika and Amy collaborate on their shared approach which is designed to empower mothers to consider what their body truly needs during their pregnancy yoga experiences and beyond into their whole pregnancy experience.
+Our team really believe a yoga practice is a wonderful way for women to build their confidence as they prepare for the changes ahead.
+It’s also a time to connect with other families also on their journey, as new parents begin to make connections and expand their community.

 Veronica Hegedus YT Midwife